Updates

 One Pikatwist in Pro mode: 80 credits.
 Month’s gone.
 One clip.
 One 1080p 10-second text-to-video clip: 80 credits.
 Also gone.
 Six basic 480p 5-second clips: 72 credits, 8 left over.
 One Turbo Pikatwist: 60 credits, leaving you barely enough for one more basic generation.
 The 80-credit free plan exists to show you the interface, not to give you a real picture of what the tool can do.

 2. Most “2026” reviews are citing a commercial use restriction that no longer exists.
 I counted at least five reviews currently ranking that confidently state commercial use requires the Pro plan.
 That restriction was real under an older pricing structure.
-The current pika.art/pricing page lists commercial use as a Standard plan feature โ€” $8/month, billed yearly.
-If you’ve been avoiding Standard because of this advice, you may have been overpaying.
+The current pika.art/pricing page lists commercial use as a Standard plan feature โ€” $8/month, billed yearly, confirmed April 2026.
+If you’ve been avoiding Standard because of this advice, you may have been overpaying by $20/month.

 3. There’s no cancel button.
 Not hidden.
 Not hard to find.
-Genuinely absent.
+Completely absent.
 To stop paying for Pika, you navigate to the pricing page and downgrade to Basic.
 I spent fifteen minutes looking for a cancel button before I accepted it just doesn’t exist.
-This is not a design oversight from a company with $470 million in funding.
+This is not a design oversight from a company with $135 million raised.
 That’s not a bug.
 That’s the business model.
-Trustpilot reviewers describe months of trying to cancel while being charged, with the only resolution being a bank chargeback.
-The pattern is documented, consistent, and persisted for over a year with no fix.

 โš